 How do you go about planning for it?

-After reading this guide, you’ll be well-equipped with much more knowledge on the tricky subject.
+After reading this guide, you’ll be well-equipped with more knowledge on this tricky subject.

 Some of the topics we’re touching on:

-How retirement plans/annuities play in the overall picture...
+- How retirement plans/annuities play a part in the big picture

 … and more

 - The Golden Retirement Age in Singapore

 - The One Thing That Can Hinder You From Retiring

 - Low CPF Savings Lead to Low Monthly Payouts

 - Enlarging Your Nest Egg With Supplementary Retirement Scheme (SRS)